 These are described below:

-- Contain stomata and produce various types of trichomes.
+- It contains stomata and produces various types of trichomes.

-- It protects the underlying tissue from mechanical injury and from disease
+- It protects the underlying tissue from mechanical injury and from disease-producing organisms.

 On the inside of the epidermis, there is usually band of collenchyma.